When I ordered the Nerida Hansen collection, I had the chance to order a pattern specially released for the occasion, which is the blouse: Festival!

 How to make the back facing piece?

-To redraw the back facing, you will need some cutting paper, a pencil, a Japanese ruler, and possibly a french curve.
+To redraw the back facing, you will need some pattern paper, a pencil, a Japanese ruler, and possibly a French curve.

-Take your back piece and redraw a line 6.5cm from the neckline respecting the curve.
+Take your back piece and draw a line 6.5cm from the neckline following the curve.

-Once this piece is traced on the back, copy it onto a small piece of cutting paper.
+Once this piece is traced on the back, copy it onto a small piece of pattern paper.

 Don’t forget to mark the grainline and the fold cut symbol.